siyan-sylvia-li/arxivParser/README.md

 ## Setting Up
 1. If you don't have daily arxiv emails and want to sign up for one, please follow [this link](https://info.arxiv.org/help/subscribe.html)
-2. You should also sign up for Google Cloud Platform if you haven't already, and then make a project specifically for arxivParser, and then add [Google Text-to-Speech](https://cloud.google.com/text-to-speech)
+2. You should also sign up for Google Cloud Platform if you haven't already, and then make a project specifically for arxivParser, and then add [Google Text-to-Speech](https://cloud.google.com/text-to-speech); the Text-to-Speech service is quite cheap, the Standard voice pricing is US$0.000004 per character (US$4 per 1 million characters) (see [here](https://cloud.google.com/text-to-speech/pricing)), plus new users get $300 free credit!
 3. Create a conda environment using the `environment.yml` file attached
 ```bash
 conda env create -f environment.yml